 Former Brooklyn Cyclone Joe Jiannetti was diagnosed with Type I diabetes, an autoimmune disease that destroys the body’s ability to produce insulin, a hormone needed to control blood glucose, at the age of 15.

-The 11-year former minor leaguer knows how difficult it is to managed the disease while playing professional baseball.
+The 11-year former minor leaguer knows how difficult it is to manage the disease while playing professional baseball.
 That’s why he gives back to any diabetes fundraising and awareness cause whenever possible.

-Jiannetti will be participating in SlamT1D’s 3rd annual Slam Fuld Tampa Classic whiffleball tournament at the University of South Florida (USF) Saturday as part of Hannah Phleps’ Sick of Pricks Team.
+Jiannetti will be participating in SlamT1D’s 3rd annual Slam Fuld Tampa Classic wiffleball tournament at the University of South Florida (USF) Saturday as part of Hannah Phleps’ Sick of Pricks Team.